selhorn/oreilly-github-demo/docs/start.md

 This deployment creates an initial BIG-IP configuration using an [iApp](https://devcentral.f5.com/iapps) that includes a basic virtual service (listening on 0.0.0.0:80) with a WAF policy.

 After the first instance is launched, you can log in and customize the configuration.

----

-## File an Issue
-If you find an issue, we would love to hear about it.
-You have a choice when it comes to filing issues:
-  - For enhancements, feature requests, and non-urgent bug fixes: On the GitHub menu bar in this repository, use the **Issues** link.
-Tell us as much as you can about what you found and how you found it.
-  - For more time sensitive changes and other issues requiring immediate support: Use your typical method for contacting F5 Technical support.

 ## Copyright